DEDICATED TO MOVIES THAT FUEL DREAMS AND FEED IMAGINATION

 Faye Dunaway, in the first of many suitable-for-a-drag-queen roles that would soon derail her once-impressive film career, is actually rather good here and is given solid support by a compelling cast of New York actors.

-Hunky Detective Tommy Lee Jones shows Dunaway the finer points of firearms while
+Hunky Detective Tommy Lee Jones shows Dunaway the finer points of firearms while showing the audience a little open-shirt beefcake.

 However, the film's greatest asset is its setting.
 Not since Blow Up has the world of fashion photography been used to such irresistible effect.
 Inspired by a real-life hot-button social issue of the late 70s: the emergence of violent, sadomasochistic imagery in fashion and advertising (specifically the works of Helmut Newton, Guy Bourdin, & Rebecca Blake), Eyes of Laura Mars makes colorfully dramatic use of the mystique surrounding the fashion industry.
 All of which creates a credible backdrop for its implausible, "I have an ocular/psychic bond with a serial killer!" gimmick.

-Released three years before the debut of MTV, Eyes of Laura Mars can be credited or blamed with paving the way for the glut of 80s thrillers which endeavored to hide narrative shortcomings behind an overabundance of visual panache.
+Released three years before the debut of MTV, Eyes of Laura Mars can be credited or blamed with paving the way for the glut of 80s thrillers that endeavored to hide narrative shortcomings behind an overabundance of visual panache.
 Many have tried, but few have been able to hit all the high notes that Eyes of Laura Mars does so effortlessly.
 A stateside version of the Italian "Giallo" thriller, it is at times loopy, obvious, and heavy-handed, but there are still enough surprises to go around and it is never for one second, boring.
 In fact, it's really a lot of lurid fun.

 "OK America, OK world... you are violent.
 You are pushing all this murder on us, so here it comes right back at you!
 And we'll use murder to sell deodorant...so that you'll just get bored with murder.
 Right?"